khnumdev/khnumdev.github.io/_posts/2022-05-15-podcast_bubble.markdown

 - Based on TV shows: same as radio, but just the audio recorded.
 Problem of this way of listening the podcast is that probably you are going to skip some details and stuff make sense on the show with cameras but not with audio.
 - Single topic podcast: for example, ancient history, psychology, etc. Based on my experience this content is usually well prepared and with high quality.
 - Interviews: where each episode there is an interview to a person.
-I think conducting an interview is hard, close to an art as you must prepare a lot to the person you want to make the questions and get interesting answers.
+I think conducting an interview is hard, like an art as you must prepare a lot to the person you want to make the questions and get interesting answers.
 But if the interview is not well-prepared it could be a waste of time.
 - Audiobook/stories: if well done it is a pleasure to hear good voice actors or actresses interpreting the book/story characters.
 - Soft talk show: with this category I put in the same group all podcasts where two or more people discuss a topic or between them about something like friend’s bar conversation.
 Main problem is that probably there could be an episode which is interesting, but normally listen to people speaking and discussing about a topic they do not know -or even worse, they started learning about it just the day before- is usually not a good idea for the listener.
 Think about it with the same but going into a pub.
-- Corporate podcast: mostly in tech sector -not sure if same happen in others- but is like *soft talk show* but entirely dedicated to sell themselves.
-I normally prefer to see what they do instead of what listen what they say to do.
+- Corporate podcast: could be interesting if they speak about something they know and they have actual experience on the field; otherwise it could be just a poor sales podcast.

 It seems that individuals/groups/companies have a podcast series with several episodes.
 Podcast platforms are scalable and the fact that everyone has a smartphone or a computer that can use means that they can be consumed.
 You can choose between Audible, Spotify, Tidal, Apple Podcast, Ivoox, Amazon and more platforms that offers podcasts; and of course as a business they play with [exclusivities](https://www.latimes.com/entertainment-arts/business/story/2021-05-12/spotify-has-exclusive-deal-with-armchair-expert-podcast) to move customers from one platform to another.
 Better to wait to the future to determine if the quantities paid for those exclusivities and efforts are supported by financial statements of the companies, because at the moment it seems that numbers are not as good they expect.

-But after that it seems that we do not realize we have a *pretty limitation*: **we still have 24 hours per day** and for example, [Youtube]https://earthweb.com/how-many-videos-are-uploaded-to-youtube-a-day/#:~:text=YouTubers%20upload%20about%20720%2C000%20hours,form%20of%20content%20online%20today) is uploading 720.000 hours per day; if that data is true it means that each day 82 years of video content is uploaded.
+But after that it seems that we do not realize we have a *pretty limitation*: **we still have 24 hours per day** and for example, [Youtube]https://earthweb.com/how-many-videos-are-uploaded-to-youtube-a-day/#:~:text=YouTubers%20upload%20about%20720%2C000%20hours,form%20of%20content%20online%20today) is uploading 720.000 hours per day; if that data is right it means that each day 82 years of video content is uploaded.
 So, there are two questions raised here:
 - are we able to listen ALL new published content?
 - how can determine if a content is worth to listen to?
-Remember your time is limited.
+Remember **your time is limited**.

 ## Are we in ~~trouble~~ a bubble (again)?